eag1ex/ics-calendar/README.md

 #### Config
 - app config located in `./config.js`

 #### ICS files

 - Each .ics file is produced according to `ics/version:2` explained in `https://en.wikipedia.org/wiki/ICalendar` with interpolation suport from `ics` npm package.
-- Generated files live in `./ical_event_files` or how you set them in `./config.js`
+- Generated files live in `./ical_event_files`, and where to change them: `./config.js`
-- Already generated test file, when server is running: `http://localhost:5000/download/test_2351_event.ics`
+- Generated test file for download, available at: `http://localhost:5000/download/test_2351_event.ics`

 #### Rest API

-- Available end/points explained:
+- End/points explained:

 	* Welcome page : `http://localhost:5000/` : You can see list of available routes

-	*  `http://localhost:5000/calendar/:event/:userId` : `:event` we have [sickness, vacation] event/types available based on current database/absences. `:userId` targets all absences referencing this userId.
-Will produce list of calendar files to location specified in `./config.js` (default: ./ical_event_files )
+	*  `http://localhost:5000/calendar/:event/:userId` : `:event` we have [sickness, vacation] available based on current database/absences. `:userId` targets all absences referencing this userId, it produce list of calendar files to location specified in `./config.js`

-	*  `http://localhost:5000/download/:fileName` : After creating your ical files with `/calendar/:type/:userId` you can access that file by filename. `:fileName` makes up`{productId}_event.ics` and productId ais the `id` property on `./absences` collection.
-The files live in `./ical_event_files`
+	*  `http://localhost:5000/download/:fileName` : After creating ical files  `/calendar/:type/:userId` you can access them with: `:fileName` ({productId}_event.ics), productId refers to `id` prop on `./absences` collection.

-	*  `http://localhost:5000/database/:collection` : `:collection` select your collection to produce results, defaults to no query parameters, will list all available items.
+	*  `http://localhost:5000/database/:collection` : `:collection` select your collection for results, defaults to no query parameters, and lists all available items.

 	* queries on `datebase/absences?` {userId, startDate/endDate}

-	* queries on `datebase/members?` {userId, absence=1} if `absence=1` will append all absences of member.
-It is a rich operation so use it wisely!
+	* queries on `datebase/members?` {userId, absence=1} if `absence=1` will append available absences.
+It is a rich operation, use it wisely!

 	*  `other notes`, each database/:collection has available `searchByLimit[]` in ics.members and ics.absences that can be set to allow search by other fields available in database. (disabled by default).
-We can use config.js to add each configuration accordingly, so its easy to understand.
+Note: We can use config.js to add each configuration accordingly, so its easy to understand.
 ```

 // GET/ examples